Calvert, Texas: Modern controversies

-In December 2010, all three members of the town's police department resigned over a conflict with the city council.

-In June 2015, a TV station reported that cities of Calvert, Franklin, Hearne, Lott in a "Texas Triangle" were using their police departments to issue numerous speeding tickets to turn their municipal court into a "cash cow".
+In June 2015, a TV station reported that cities of Calvert, Franklin, Hearne and Lott, in a "Texas Triangle", were using their police departments to issue numerous speeding tickets to turn their municipal court into a "cash cow".

 Demographics

 Calvert is part of the Bryan-College Station metropolitan area.

 As of the 2020 United States census, there were 962 people, 585 households, and 470 families residing in the city.